:quality(82))

 Non-Microsoft connectors require $15/user/month premium licenses

-AI Builder focuses on data extraction rather than decision-making
+AI Builder focuses on data extraction, not contextual decision-making

 Tray.io